Jiefei-Wang/DREAM-challenge/vignettes/intro.md

 #Obtain the simulation parameters
 parms=getParms()
 #Create true mean expression and dropSeq mean expression
-#First refNum column is alway the reference gene in the distMap dataset
+#First refNum column is alway the reference gene in the insitu dataset
 patternData=createPattern(chanllege.data$geometry,geneNum,refNum)
 #Create insitu mean expression
 #Two datasets do not have to measure the exactly same species, may have some gene variation.